iamsubhurawat/FastAPI/README.md

 2. Create user for API testing:
-   Create a user to login and performing CRUD operations using FastAPI endpoints. run the python script "create_user.py"
+   Create a user to login and performing CRUD operations using FastAPI endpoints. run the python script with the command "python create_user.py"

 3. Run the server:
    Run the server by using the command "uvicorn main:app --reload"